 Green Web Browser which is based on Internet Explorer’s Trident Web Browser engine is a very fast and light resource web browser in my experience.
 It has most of the features which I need like bookmarks, autofills, password manager, Search, and a lot more.
 It seems to use the less RAM and CPU Cycles out of all the web browsers which I tried.

-Sometimes uninstalling, and reinstalling your web browser to the latest version of your web browser may make it faster.
+Sometimes uninstalling, and reinstalling your web browser, browser add-on/extensions, and plug-ins to the latest version of your web browser may make it faster.